Hundreds of people line up to donate blood following Las Vegas mass shooting

 [Photo by: @LasVegas51s/Twitter]

 In the wake of the tragic mass shooting that occurred last night, Las Vegas residents are lining up en masse to donate blood for the victims.

 As previously reported, last night a single shooter opened fire from the 32nd floor of Las Vegas' Mandalay Bay Resort and Casino at 10:08 p.m. as country singer Jason Aldean headlined outside at the Route 91 Harvest Festival, reports say.
-50 people were killed and more than 400 injured.
-The suspect, 64-year-old Stephen Paddock, was killed by police, Sheriff Joseph Lombardo of Clark County confirmed.
+Fifty-eight people were killed and more than 500 injured.
+During a press conference, Sheriff Joe Lombardo said they believed the suspect, 64-year-old Stephen Paddock, killed himself prior to the police's entry.

-As the investigation unfolded, the Las Vegas police force tweeted out that the city was in need of blood donations for the victims.
+As the investigation unfolded, the Las Vegas Metropolitan Police Department tweeted out that the city was in need of blood donations for the victims.

 This morning, the people of Las Vegas are coming out in droves to support the victims and donate blood.

 Evidently, lines have been out the door all night as citizens waited for the centers to open.